Anon-Planet/thgtoa/guide.md

 -   Start the install process

--   Select the Region "United Kingdom"
+-   Select the Region "United States"

 -   Skip the additional Keyboard Layout